Frequently Asked Questions

 • Detailed traffic analyses will be undertaken during the planning stages, and any necessary infrastructure improvements required by the city will be incorporated in the design of the development.

-• A new connection to Miccosukee Road will not be made for a number of years – it is not part of the first phase of the development.
+• A new connection to Miccosukee Road is a city requirement and will be implemented in a later phase of the development.

 • The Northeast Gateway-Welaunee Boulevard connector, which is an intergovernmental-agency-funded project, is currently in the planning/design phases.
 This connector has been designed to improve connectivity and reduce traffic pressure throughout the transportation corridor in the area and will benefit northeast Tallahassee communities and residents, as well as The Heel.